Appeal or make a complaint

 Mediation on matters which can be appealed to the Tribunal

-Parents and young people who wish to make an appeal to the Tribunal may do so only after they have contacted an independent mediation adviser and discussed whether mediation might be a suitable way of resolving the disagreement.
+Parent carers and young people who wish to make an appeal to the Tribunal may do so only after they have contacted an independent mediation adviser as discussed whether mediation might be a suitable way of resolving the disagreement.